 - 7.2 Stuart Michael Associates Limited (SMA), Consulting Engineers, has been engaged by Lochailort Investments Ltd to undertake an air quality assessment of a proposed residential development at Lanwades, Kentford. - 7.3 In line with the proposed planning strategy, the air quality assessment has considered a "Detailed" planning application and a "Hybrid" planning application. - 7.4 The assessment has been undertaken to demonstrate the impact on concentrations of NO2, PM10 and PM2.5 at sensitive receptors as a result of development generated traffic.
 Annual average concentrations have been compared to the National Air Quality Objective Levels and the magnitude and significance of change has also been assessed against national guidelines. - 7.5 Constraints on development have been assessed using background concentrations, existing and future emissions from road traffic at the proposed development site. - 7.6 Also assessed are the likely impacts from the construction of the development.
 The impact assessment has been undertaken using the method detailed in the Institute of Air Quality Management (IAQM) publication "Guidance on the assessment of dust from demolition and construction" (2024). - 7.7 Concentrations of NO2 and PM10 at six diffusion tubes (DT) have been assessed using ADMS Roads.
 The 2019 NO2 concentrations from the five DT have been used to verify the results from the modelling. - 7.8 Base concentrations have been calculated for 2025 and scenarios have been assessed for the future years 2029, 2030 and 2031.
 The first is a "Do Nothing" scenario with committed development generated traffic but no development generated traffic.
 The second scenario is "Do Something Detailed" with committed development generated traffic and the Detailed development generated traffic.
-The third scenario is "Do Something Hybrid" with committed development generated traffic.
-The third scenario is "Do Something Hybrid" with committed traffic.
-The third scenario is "Do Something Hybrid" with committed development generated traffic. - 7.9 The future scenarios for 2029, 2030 and 2031 have been assessed to gauge the magnitude of change in concentrations NO2 and PM10 and the significance of those changes.
+The third scenario is "Do Something Hybrid" with committed development generated traffic and the Hybrid development generated traffic. - 7.9 The future scenarios for 2029, 2030 and 2031 have been assessed to gauge the magnitude of change in concentrations NO2 and PM10 and the significance of those changes.